SeaOptative/Google-Business-Intelligence-Cert-Cyclistic-Case-Study/README.md

 📬 Let’s Connect!

 Feel free to connect with me on LinkedIn or reach out if you’re interested in collaborating or discussing BI projects.
-Make sure to visit my repository where I discussed my work on the Google Data Analytics Certificate, a case study on Cyclistic, a fictional bike-share company in Chicago.
+Make sure to visit my repository, where I discussed my work on the Google Data Analytics Certificate, a case study on Cyclistic, a fictional bike-share company in Chicago.
 Click [here](https://github.com/SeaOptative/Google-Data-Analytics-Cert-Cyclistic-Case-Study/tree/main).

 ## Certification of Completion
 ![Certificate of Completion 1](./cert.png)